Daniel G. Garrett

 with Eric C. Ohrn, Juan Carlos Suárez Serrato: w25546

 Since 2002, the US government has encouraged business investment using accelerated depreciation policies that significantly reduce investment costs.
 We provide the first in-depth analysis of this stimulus on employment and earnings.
 Our local labor markets approach exploits cross-industry differences in policy generosity interacted with county-level variation in industry concentration.
 Places that experience larger decreases in investment costs see a level increase in employment that implies a $53,000 cost-per-job.
 We find no positive effects on average earnings.
 In contrast, we document a persistent growth in capital.
 These results imply a capital-labor substitution elasticity that grows over time and can exceed unity.

 Published: Daniel G. Garrett & Eric Ohrn & Juan Carlos Suárez Serrato, 2020.
-"Tax Policy and Local Labor Market Behavior," American Economic Review: Insights, vol 2(1), pages 83-100.
+"Tax Policy and Local Labor Market Behavior," American Economic Review: Insights, vol 2(1), pages 83-100. citation courtesy of

 |January 2019||How Elastic is the Demand for Tax Havens?
 Evidence from the US Possessions Corporations Tax Credit|